LoweSimon/HobbyPaintInventoryAndComparison/README.md

-# Hobby-Paint-Inventory-And-Comparison-App
+# Hobby-Paint-Inventory-And-Comparison-Website

-This is my Project which I am developing an app for Hobby Paints which can be used for an inventory and to compare prices of paints.
+## Website proposal

+This is a project I am undertaking; I am creating a website to compare the prices of specialist paints that are used for hobbies such as Warhammer and Dungeons and Dragons.
+It will be a place not only for price comparions but where you can also create an inventory of your paints to keep a track of what you already own.

+## Tech stack

-I will be using the MERN Stack to complete this project.
+I am using the MERN stack to create this Website.